swapnil-sriv/Keeper-App/README.md

 # Notedown App

-A simple note taking app built using React Native.
+A simple note taking app built using React Native, Node.js/Express.js and Postgresql.

 ## Table of contents